 Half hams are either cut from the shank end or from the butt end.
 The butt end may have more meat, but because of the shape of the bone at that end, is more difficult to cut.
 The hams pictured here are both from the shank end.

-- 3 Tbsp sweet hot honey mustard (or brown mustard with honey)
+- 3 tablespoons sweet hot honey mustard (or brown mustard with honey)

 - About 50 cloves

-- 2 Tbsp chopped fresh thyme (or 2 teaspoons dry)
+- 2 tablespoons chopped fresh thyme (or 2 teaspoons dry)